Posted on Updated on 5 Comments

 Definitely!
 Be sure to bring the mushrooms to room temperature before serving, though, as the extra-virgin olive oil will have solidified in the refrigerator.

-There are so many ways to enjoy these Spicy Italian Marinated Mushrooms.
+There are so many ways to enjoy these marinated mushrooms.
 Here are a few ideas:

 • Keep it Simple!
 Straight from the jar as a quick snack!